Goodyear Duck: Surviving aircraft

 The last aircraft built, the GA-22A Drake registered N5516M, was stored by the EAA Air Venture Museum until 2010.
 The airplane was transferred to the Military Aviation Preservation Society in Canton, Ohio where it was fully restored and put on display in 2013.

+A collection of four aircraft was discovered in a barn in Kalamazoo, Michigan in 2025 and donated to the MAPS Air Museum.